 A few important motivating factors for the Open Access movement include the extremely high costs of many scholarly journal subscriptions, and the fact that most scientific scholarly research produced in university settings is funded with government grants.
 If the public is paying for the production of research knowledge, it should also have access to those research results.
 A growing number of granting agencies, both governmental and non-governmental, are now requiring that research publications be made open.

 Peter Suber has defined several different kinds of open access (OA).
 In Green OA, an article might be published in a non-OA journal (one that charges for access to the article), but the researcher can still make the article available online via a personal website or a library or disciplinary repository.
 Often the journal places some restrictions on what format the Green OA version can take -- usually it cannot be a pdf of the final journal article, but must be the researcher's final draft.
 See the OA Resources box to the right for more information on understanding journal requirements.
-In Gold OA, an article is published in a journal that will make the final version of the article available for free, but charges the researcher a publication fee for doing so.
+In Gold OA, an article is published in a journal that will make the final version of the article available for free, but usually charges the researcher a publication fee for doing so (although there are some alternative models where journals are funded by scholarly societies or academic consortia).
 The fees for Gold OA can range from hundreds to thousands of dollars, depending on the journal.
 Suber's brief overview of OA summarizes these and other relevant issues.

 Click here for an infographic from 2013 by Randall Munroe (of xkcd fame) about scientific publishing and open access.